bruceravel/demeter/documentation/Athena/output/project.rst

 #.
 File contains a single dictionary

 #.
-An entry with the key contains the string and is in the first four
+An entry with the key ``_____header1`` contains the string and is
-   lines of the file.
+   in the first four lines of the file.
 This is used by :demeter:`Demeter` to recognize the project file.

 #.
-An entry with the key takes a list of strings as its value.
-This is
+An entry with the key ``_____order`` takes a list of strings as
-   used to presevre the order of presentation of the data regardless of how a JSON parser orders the keys in the dictionary.
+   its value.
+This is used to presevre the order of presentation of the data regardless of how a JSON parser orders the keys in the dictionary.

 #.
-Data groups use a group name as the key and take a dictionary as the
+Data groups use a group name as the key and take a dictionary as
-   value.
-This dictionary contains a key called which takes a dictionary of attributes and values, a key called with a vlue of a list containing the abscissa array, and a key called with a vlue of a list containing the abscissa array.
+   the value.
+This dictionary contains a key called ``args`` which takes a dictionary of attributes and values, a key ``x`` called with a vlue of a list containing the abscissa array, and a key ``y`` called with a value of a list containing the abscissa array.
 Other optional arrays are possible.

 #.
 Every data group has a unique group name used as its dictionary key.

 #.
-The dictionary has several required attributes, including , which is
+The ``args`` dictionary has several required attributes, including
-   used to interpret the content of and .
+   ``datatype``, which is used to interpret the content of ``x`` and ``y``.

 #.
-Other data processing attributes can be specified in or
+Other data processing attributes can be specified in ``args`` or
    :demeter:`athena` can be relied upon to set sensible defaults.

 #.
-A project journal is optionally specified with the key and a list of
+A project journal is optionally specified with the key
-   strings containing the jounral text.
+   ``_____journal`` and a list of strings containing the jounral text.

 Fields in the JSON file
 ^^^^^^^^^^^^^^^^^^^^^^^

-The JSON-style project file is typically saved as a gzipped file with a extension. :demeter:`athena`/:demeter:`artemis` are able to read the file gzipped or as plain text.
+The JSON-style project file is typically saved as a gzipped file with a ``.prj`` extension. :demeter:`athena`/:demeter:`artemis` are able to read the file gzipped or as plain text.
 That is, an external application can save an :demeter:`athena` project file with or without compression.

 The project file is a single serialized dictionary.
 (I'll use pythonic language in this document.
 By dictionary, I mean what another language